it’s always been for someone else’s father that i celebrated -

 i was in torturous hell, frozen into paralysis

-all the while my brain screamed run to him …
+all the while my brain screamed run to him,

-but yet not a single muscle moved…
+yet i could not move a single muscle …

 i remember once it took me 3 days of a 5 day visit …